rose-coste/docs-container-service/_best-practices/container-design-philosophy.md

 > automated deployment, intelligence in the endpoints, and decentralized
 > control of languages and data [(2)](#resources).

-If one is willing to accept this concept when using containers, then it is safe to state that microservices are emerging as the pioneered methodology when it comes to building your application’s stack.
-It evangelizes software to not only become more modular, but it intrinsically advocates for loose coupling of dependencies, which aid in alleviating the pain points of CI/CD, and ultimately, aid in creating better software.
+If one is willing to accept the concept of one process per container, then it is safe to state that microservices are emerging as the preferred methodology when it comes to building your application’s stack.
+It enables software to not only become more modular, but it intrinsically advocates for loose coupling of dependencies.
+This aids in alleviating the pain points of continuous integration and continuous deployment and ultimately aids in creating better software.

+## Containers as roles

 From both a mental and a technical standpoint, it is easier to manage and use Docker containers as